 Catechins are a group of antioxidants.
 One type of catechin — epigallocatechin — is found abundantly in green tea.
-Because Ujido carefully prepares matcha in order to preserve the level of antioxidants found in green tea leaves, you'll find the most catechins in Ujido Matcha.
+Because Ujido carefully prepares matcha in order to preserve the level of antioxidants found in green tea leaves, you'll find a high amount of catechins in Ujido Matcha.

-Studies tell us that catechins (and specifically epigallocatechin) will:
+Studies tell us that catechins (and specifically epigallocatechin) can: